-Untitled Draft 11/07/2017 11:43 AM
+2017's Most Prolific Email Prankster Is Calling It Quits

 Since May, the most prolific online prankster of 2017 has compiled an exhausting list of web personas.
-He has been Donald Trump Jr.; presidential administration officials Reince Priebus and Sebastian Gorka; the White House’s director of social media; actor Hugh Jackman; Uber Technologies’ first CEO; multiple banking executives; a Fox News host; Breitbart Chairman Steve Bannon; and Harvey Weinstein.
+He has been Donald Trump Jr., presidential administration officials Reince Priebus and Sebastian Gorka, the White House’s director of social media, actor Hugh Jackman, Uber Technologies’ first CEO, multiple banking executives, a Fox News host, Breitbart Chairman Steve Bannon, and Harvey Weinstein.

 Now, he just wants to be himself.